library(recipes) # For data preprocessing

 title = "Default rate vs number of inquiries")

-, which forces the model to create splits that maintain a positive relationship with the target:
+The implementation uses XGBoost’s monotonicity constraints which enforces the model to generate splits that preserve a monotonic relationship with the target variable:

 # Train XGBoost model with monotonicity constraint